 Good question!
 Should we change the paint color in our house?
 In my opinion, the answer is a big YES!
 Paint is such a quick (and relatively cheap) way to transform any room in your house completely.
-Not only can it brighten up a space but also make it feel more modern and refreshed.
+Not only can it brighten up spaces but also make it feel more modern and refreshed.

 We have done a lot of inside painting in our last three homes.
 For some or other reason, we seem to always buy homes with crazy color schemes and then spend a large chunk of our time changing it.